 A breach of the Canons of Ethics may not be grounds for discipline unless the breach also violates any of the following Disciplinary Rules.
-Expulsion, suspension, or a lesser disciplinary sanction of a student may result from the commission of any of the following offenses:
+Expulsion, suspension, or a lesser disciplinary sanction may be imposed.
+A lesser disciplinary sanction is defined as either a "disciplinary warning," "disciplinary probation," or other disciplinary sanction determined to be commensurate with the level of breach of conduct of rules as enumerated by the Disciplinary Rules set forth herein: